PNNL-Comp-Mass-Spec/IMS-Drift-Time-Aligner/README.md

 This program processes IMS data in a UIMF file to align all frames to a base frame, adjusting the observed drift times of each frame to align with the base frame.

+The input file can also be a tab-delimited text file with two columns of data to align.
+Intensity values in the first column will be aligned to intensity values in the second column.

 ## Console Switches

 The IMS Drift Time Aligner is a console application, and must be run from the Windows command prompt.